How To Make Your Home A Happier Place

 Research conducted by clinical psychologists has shown that people are more likely to succeed in their self-improvement goals if they surround themselves with furnishings that are emotionally satisfying.

-In contrast, try to put away things that bring on emotional dissatisfaction, such unwanted gifts that you display out of a sense of obligation), or things that remind you of past difficulties.
+In contrast, try to put away things that bring on emotional dissatisfaction.
+Perhaps, unwanted gifts that you display out of a sense of obligation, or things that remind you of past difficulties.

 2. Change The Light

 Any interior decorator will tell you that lighting has an incredible impact on mood—both good and bad.
 It’s particularly important to maintain optimal indoor lighting in the winter months when natural light is scarce.

 Ideally, you should look for bulbs that closely mimic natural light, and consider simply using candles when you want to relax with a book, meditate, or write in your journal.
 Candles create coziness and a sense of safety, which are conducive to a happier mood.